harikagogineni84/gwg-constantContactService/README.md

 3. [Enter your API key here and then choose "get access token"](https://constantcontact.mashery.com/io-docs)
 4. Log in using your **Constant Contact** credentials
 5. Obtain and save your Access token

+#PushBulkContact API:--

+###Request input:--

+{
+accessToken: "accessToken",
+bulkContacts: {<input as needed by constant contact bulk imports api>}
+}

+###Response returned:--
+{
+"id": "a07e1il97e1hddalkpk",
+"type": "ADD_CONTACTS",
+"error_count": 0,
+"contact_count": 3
+}

+//NOTE::This can be tested using SOAPUI or RESTClient plugin using firefox/Chrome